lufias69/heart-disease-llm-research/JAMIA_SUBMISSION/Documents/AUTHOR_CONTRIBUTIONS.md

-## AI and Automation Disclosure
+## AI and Technology Disclosure

-**Large Language Model APIs Used for Research (Not for Manuscript Writing):**
+**AI Systems as Research Subjects:**
+This study evaluated three large language models as research subjects:
-- OpenAI GPT-4o API (research subject)
+- OpenAI GPT-4o API (evaluated for diagnostic performance)
-- Google Gemini-2.0-Flash API (research subject)
+- Google Gemini-2.0-Flash API (evaluated for diagnostic performance)
-- Alibaba Qwen-Plus API (research subject)
+- Alibaba Qwen-Plus API (evaluated for diagnostic performance)

-These LLM APIs were the research subjects being evaluated and were not used for manuscript writing, data analysis, or interpretation.
-All analysis code, manuscript writing, and interpretation were performed by the human authors.
+These AI systems were used solely to generate diagnostic predictions that served as research data.
+The models were not used for manuscript writing, data analysis, literature review, or interpretation of results.

-**Data Analysis:**
+**Data Analysis and Code:**
-Python scripts for statistical analysis and visualization were developed by S.B.M.
-No AI was used for data analysis or interpretation.
+All statistical analysis, data visualization, and research code were developed by S.B.M. using Python programming language with standard scientific libraries (pandas, scikit-learn, scipy, matplotlib).
+No AI code generation tools were used.

-**Manuscript Writing:**
+**Manuscript Preparation:**
-The manuscript was written entirely by the human authors without AI assistance.
+The manuscript text, including all sections (introduction, methods, results, discussion, conclusions), was written entirely by human authors without generative AI writing assistance.
+No AI tools (ChatGPT, Claude, Gemini, or similar) were used to draft, edit, or revise any manuscript content.

+**Literature Search:**
+Literature review and reference management were conducted by human authors using traditional academic databases and tools.